Here is the recipe for baked rice with mushrooms, beef consomme, and butter that church ladies made for potlucks and “dinner on the ground.”

 I am a fan of Uncle Ben’s converted (parboiled) rice and use it exclusively whenever white rice is called for in a recipe.
 It turns out perfectly every single time.
 It is a tad more expensive than store brand rice or bulk rice in bags (Uncle Ben’s is in a box), but occasionally Publix will have it on sale BOGO.

-Do you use fresh or canned mushrooms for baked mushroom rice?
+Are fresh or canned mushrooms best for this dish?

 I truly believe that most sweet church ladies used canned mushrooms for this rice (and it was fabulous; trust me).
 If you are a stickler for making things “bigger and better,” use a carton of real mushrooms.
 Sauté them first in butter and then add them to the recipe.